What is NICServ.exe?

 NICServ.exe is an executable exe file which belongs to the NICSer_WPC54G process which comes along with the Linksys Wireless Network Monitor Software developed by 802.11g Wireless Client Utility software developer.

-If the NICServ.exe process in Windows 10 is important, then you should be careful while deleting it.
+If the NICServ.exe process running in the Windows Operating system is important, then you should be careful while deleting it.
 Sometimes NICServ.exe process might be using CPU or GPU too much.
-If it is malware or virus, it might be running in the background.
+If it is malware or a virus, it might be running in the background.

 Malware and viruses are also transmitted through exe files.
 So we must be sure before running any unknown executable file on our computers or laptops.